alejandrosOktana/developer-challenge/README.md

 A recording of the working app is in the videosample folder

 ### Notes
-- Google chrome responsive view doesn't run range inputs correctly, Chrome mobile on a cell phone works fine
+- Google chrome responsive view doesn't show range inputs correctly, Chrome mobile on a cell phone works fine

 Development time spent in this project:  12h